SergioAPareja/SergioPareja/skills/cluster-0/05/report.md

 #  Skill Name

-Author: FirstName LastName
+Author: Sergio Pareja

-Date: YYYY-MM-DD
+Date: 2020-09-12
 -----

 ## Summary
+Got the blink and hello world to worl

 ## Sketches and Photos